 - reduce stress

 - use jaw stretching exercises to help improve jaw movement

-If your symptoms do not improve with these measures, you may need help from your doctor.
+You may need help from your doctor if your symptoms don’t improve with these treatments.
 Depending on your symptoms, your doctor may prescribe or recommend the following:

-- medications to relax the muscles of the jaw (such as Flexeril, Soma, and Valium)
+- medications to relax the muscles of the jaw (such as Flexeril, Soma, or Valium)

 - medications to help reduce swelling in the jaw (corticosteroid drugs)

 - stabilization splints or bite guards to prevent teeth grinding